scw89/atlas-of-urban-tech/cases/brainport-nld/index.md

 **Academics**.
 Academics play a significant role in the Brainport Smart District, contributing expertise to drive innovation and realize sustainable solutions.
 Collaborations with Eindhoven Technical University enhance the district's tech development and provide insights for future urban planning while offering a place for students to apply their knowledge post-graduation.
 [TU/e](https://brainporteindhoven.com/int/discover/campuses/tue)

-**Business Partners: The BSD engages with a range of business partners including technology companies like ASML, Philips, NXP and Signify.
+**Business Partners**.
+The BSD engages with a range of business partners including technology companies like ASML, Philips, NXP and Signify.
 These partnerships support and shape the district's vision for what innovation looks like.
 For example, IOT innovations within the BSD are made possible by Philips designing the devices, NXP designing the integrated circuits, and ASML manufacturing the semiconductors.
 [Brainport Company List]( https://brainporteindhoven.com/int/for-you/work/companies)

 **Brainport Eindhoven**.
 Brainport Eindhoven provides expertise, support, and collaboration opportunities to the BSD, ensuring alignment with the broader regional goals of fostering innovation and economic development in Eindhvoen and its suburbs.
 Additionally, the BSD is a testing ground for much of the technology developed within the Brainport.
 [Brainport Eindhoven]( https://brainporteindhoven.com/int/)